 It was nothing like we read in the newspapers.
 The media would have us believe that New Delhi was not ready for the games and that they might have to be cancelled.

 Instead, India stunned the world by putting up incredible games — incredible for India and Indian pride, incredible for athletes and incredible for the Commonwealth movement bringing 71 countries together.

 The venues were of unbelievably high standard.
 The athletes' village was better than any I have seen in the last 20 years.
 The transportation system was smooth, and security at all venues and facilities experienced no glitches.

 The opening ceremonies were incredible, and the closing spectacle capped the wonderful experience.
 The legacy of these games will be the launching of India as a sports nation.
 India finished second among 71 nations, and honourable senators can imagine the pride that result generated for India.

-Canadian athletes made us proud once again, winning 75 medals with 26 golds and taking placing fourth among 71 Commonwealth countries.
+Canadian athletes made us proud once again, winning 75 medals with 26 golds and taking fourth among 71 Commonwealth countries.
 I was particularly happy for my Paralympian friends, Diane Roy and Benoit Huot, who won two gold medals for us.